The Osbon Minute

 This Q&A contains general information that is not suitable for everyone and should not be construed as personalized investment advice.
 Any historical data presented herein are for informational purposes only and do not reflect actual client accounts.

 Past performance is no guarantee of future results.
-There is no guarantee that the views and opinions expressed in this Q&A will come to pass.
+There is no guarantee that the views and opinions expressed in this article will come to pass.
 Investing in the stock market involves gains and losses and may not be suitable for all investors.
 Information presented herein is subject to change without notice and should not be considered as a solicitation to buy or sell any security.
 It is not possible to make an investment directly in an index.

 For additional information about Osbon, including fees and services, send for our disclosure statement as set forth on Form ADV using the contact information herein.
 Please read the disclosure statement carefully before you invest or send money.
 For information pertaining to the registration status of Osbon, please contact Osbon or refer to the Investment Adviser Public Disclosure web site (www.adviserinfo.sec.gov).